Mansi242401/SQL-Ecommerce-data-analysis/seasonality_analysis.md

 1. By: CEO
    Date: January 2, 2012

    2012 was a great year for us.
-As we continue to grow, we should **take a look at 2012's monthly and weekly volume patterns, to see if we can find any seasonal trends we should plan for in 2013.
+As we continue to grow, we should **take a look at 2012's monthly and weekly volume patterns, to see if we can find any seasonal trends we should plan for in 2013.**

-   **If you can pull session volume and order volume**, that would be excellent.
+   **If you can pull session volume and order volume**, that would be excellent. <br>

+The below query is used to understand the seasonality for the year 2012.

    ```sql